CISOExpert/GRC_Platform/README.md

 ## License
 Internal proprietary (license decision pending; may shift to dual-license model later).

+# First Primer Prompt
+# First Primer Prompt

+## Stack Configuration
+- **Language**: TypeScript
+- **Framework**: Next.js 14 (App Router) + React 19
+- **Database**: PostgreSQL (via Supabase)
+- **Environment Setup**: Docker (Supabase local), deployed to AWS ECS/Fargate or EC2

+### Three Database Environments
+- `dev_db` (local) – Supabase running in Docker
+- `stage_db` – (to be configured)
+- `prod_db` – (to be configured)

+### Hard Rules I Will Follow

+❌ **Never propose:**
+- `DROP DATABASE`
+- `TRUNCATE`
+- “reset all data” operations
+- Any destructive operations without explicit confirmation

+✅ **When asked to “fix database” or “clean up data”:**
+1. First: Generate **read-only** queries (`SELECT`) to understand the issue.
+2. Then: Propose a **migration or patch script** in `supabase/migrations/` or `db/patches/` that is:
+   - Idempotent (safe to run multiple times)
+   - Narrowly scoped with clear `WHERE` clauses
+   - Logged with comments explaining what it changes and why

+**Prefer:**
+- Migrations/patches over ad‑hoc destructive SQL
+- Tests and runbooks over “quick hacks”
+- Explicit user confirmation before any data modification

+🔒 **Safety-First Approach**
+- Always show what will be affected before modifying
+- Use transactions where appropriate
+- Include rollback procedures where possible
+- Document the rationale in migration files

+# Using The Help Docs
+## Safe DB help

+I need to fix this data issue.

+**Constraints:**

+Do not propose DROP DATABASE, TRUNCATE, or full resets.

+Only use safe, narrow updates and idempotent patches in db/patches/.

+- Step 1: Generate only read-only SQL (SELECT) to inspect the problem based on this code/schema.
+- Step 2: After I approve, generate a patch file under db/patches/ following our guidelines.

+## Ask it to follow the guidelines doc

+Once your copilot-guidelines.md exists:
+---
+When answering, read and follow docs/copilot-guidelines.md and docs/db-patching-guidelines.md.
+Propose changes that match those patterns and avoid anything listed in “Dangerous Operations to Avoid.”
+---

+## Generate/update docs from code

+Based on the current state of this repo, update docs/onboarding.md so it accurately reflects:

+- Current setup steps,

+- Current scripts in package.json / Makefile,

+- Current DB migration workflow.

+Show me the full updated markdown so I can paste it into the file.

 ---
 *Last Updated: October 24, 2025*# GRC_Platform